Sober living homes can help. In one study that took place at Options Recovery Services, abstinence levels improved from 11% to 68% after six months.

-There are a few different types of sober housing, and they often have similar characteristics to one another, so it’s a good idea to take a look at what sets these communities apart from one another.
-The most common sober living situations include:
+There are a few different types of sober living homes, and they often have similar characteristics to one another.
+It is a good idea to take a look at what sets these communities apart from one another before making any decisions.
+The most common sober living homes include:

 - Rehabilitation centers

 Rehabilitation centers offer short-term programs that last from 30 to 90 days.
 These programs include intense structure, various types of therapy, as well as some options for recreation.
 Rehabs often provide the first step in a person’s drug or alcohol recovery process.
 Rehab is not a permanent solution but a starting place for lifelong addiction management.